Skip to main content

 Dr. Upal Roy's Research Interests

-Dr. Chun Xu received her MD in medicine, master’s degree in cancer genetics and PhD in neurology.
-She has been working at the University of Toronto and Texas Tech University Health Sciences Center for years before joining a faculty team at UTRGV.
+Dr. Chun Xu earned her MD in Medicine, Master’s degree in Cancer Genetics, and PhD in Neurology.
+She has held academic and research appointments at the University of Toronto, Texas Tech University Health Sciences Center, and the University of Texas Rio Grande Valley (UTRGV).

 College of Health Professions